ekrolen/data-512-wildfire-project/README.md

     Fire data in our source was only collected until 2020, so there will be a meaningful data gap between 2020 and 2023.

 ### fire_distances.csv Issues & Considerations
     Our current fire distance calculator only runs for fires with a "ring" geometry.
-Approximately 40 fires in the USGS_Wildland_Fire_Combined_Dataset have "curve ring" shapes.
+35 fires in the USGS_Wildland_Fire_Combined_Dataset have "curve ring" shapes.
 Due to their incompatability with our processing methods we will discard them from the data.